A couple of weeks ago, my wife and I binge-watched Season 4 of The Chosen.

 No one can make such situations intelligible.
 I cannot explain those examples I just cited concerning others nor can I explain to you why God has handled my healthcare issues the way He has.
 He supernaturally healed my right knee whereas I had to undergo surgeries to deliver me from kidney cancer, rebuild my badly torn right rotator cuff, and replace my cataract-afflicted lenses.
 But God healed me in every one of these situations and more besides.
 My right knee remains healed, I am still cancer-free 12 years later, my right shoulder now works better than my left, and I am no longer legally blind without glasses.
 Go figure! 😊

 Many modern-day ministers and so-called theologians encounter similar circumstances.
-They actually loathe them because both the victims of terminal or incurable illnesses as well as their surviving relatives and caregivers are going to ask that dreaded “WHY!?” question.
+Truthfully, they actually loathe them because both the victims of terminal or incurable illnesses as well as their surviving relatives and caregivers are going to ask that dreaded “WHY!?” question.
 Answering “I don’t know” throws shade on their own ministries; proclaiming it wasn’t God’s will neatly shifts the blame and gets the minister off the hook.
 Their catch-all response is piously quoting a poorly-exegeted phrase from Isaiah:

 “For My thoughts are not your thoughts, nor are your ways My ways,” says the Lord.
 “For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts.”